LittleKingsguard/Eternity-Core/NarrativeLevel/Acts/Roles/PrimaryRoles/PhysicalRoles/Phantom.md

-If another character attempts to detect or investigate a non-Overt Physical Action by the Phantom, the Phantom Opposes it passively.
+If another character attempts to detect or investigate a non-Overt Prowess Action by the Phantom, the Phantom Opposes it passively.